-In the Moorfields reading centre AI hub we are developing and integrating Machine Learning tools to utilise the curated data resource for addressing clinically interesting questions and produce new knowledge on disease diagnosis, prognosis and classification.
+In the Moorfields Reading Centre & Clinical AI Lab, we are developing and integrating Machine Learning tools to utilise our curated data resource for addressing clinically interesting questions and produce new knowledge on disease diagnosis, prognosis and classification.

-A research project supported by the Moorfields Eye Charity will aim to develop a machine learning algorithm that will be able to predict visual outcomes in patients undergoing treatment for neovascular AMD.
+Our research projects develop machine learning algorithm that will are able to predict visual outcomes in patients undergoing treatment for neovascular AMD.

 The main three sources of information that can help inform clinicians’ decisions on the treatment regimen for the specific needs of each patient are:

 - clinical information such as age, vision

 - details from images such as optical coherence tomography of the retina in AMD